Examples

 Creating a node that violates an existing constraint will fail

-Trying to create an Actor node without a firstname property, given a node key constraint on :Actor(firstname, surname), will fail.
+Create an Actor node without a firstname property, given a node key constraint on :Actor(firstname, surname):

 Query